MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/03-configure-semantic-model.md

 ---
 lab:
-    title: 'Configure a semantic model in Power BI'
+  title: Configure a semantic model in Power BI
-    module: 'Configure a semantic model in Power BI'
+  module: Configure a semantic model in Power BI
+  description: In this lab, you'll commence developing the data model.
+It will involve
+    creating relationships between tables, and then configuring table and column properties to improve the friendliness and usability of the data model.
+You'll also create hierarchies and quick measures.
+  duration: 45 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Power BI
 ---

 # Configure a semantic model in Power BI